 Yes, physical therapists need to engage in continuing education to stay updated on advancements in the field.
 This may involve earning Continuing Education Units (CEUs), pursuing advanced certifications, and attending specialized courses or workshops.

 Yes, physical therapy licensure and practice requirements can vary by state.
-It’s important to research and comply with the specific requirements of the state in which you plan to practice.
+It’s important to research and comply with the state’s specific requirements in which you plan to practice.